marjoleinF/gamtree/README.md

 One can think of this GAM tree formulation as: the effects of the local terms are estimated, conditional on a subgroup structure based on the partitioning variables, which is estimated conditional on the estimated global terms.

-It is not required to specify the global terms; these may be omitted, yielding a model with an estimated partition (subgroup structure) with subgroup-specific estimates of the (local) terms, without any global terms:
+It is not required to specify any global terms; they may simply be omitted.
+This yields a model with an estimated partition (subgroup structure) with subgroup-specific estimates of the (local) terms, without any global terms:

 ``` r
 response ~ local terms | partitioning variables